cameronlee101/mountain-madness-2024/README.md

 ## Description

-View SFU with a new perspective through SFU Burnaby campus' live webcams.
+View SFU with a new perspective through SFU Burnaby campus' live webcams!
 Easily see the location of each webcam and tune in by clicking on them.
+Furthermore, you can view weather conditions for the day, and times for the next bus departures.

+Visit the site here: [https://sfu-webcams.vercel.app/](https://sfu-webcams.vercel.app/)

 ## File Structure